scott-eric-kaufman/the-whole-sek/content/the-valve/2006-07-15-untitled-thomas-pynchon.md

 By [Scott Eric Kaufman](http://acephalous.typepad.com) on 07/15/06 at 05:35 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/untitled_thomas_pynchon/#10555)
 []()

-I organized a *GR* group and, a year later, a *M&amp;D* group at Penn.
+I organized a *GR* group and, a year later, a *M&D* group at Penn.
 A Valve event on Pynchon could be great: just imagine a graphic layout featuring Time Magazine’s photo of MPs cramming sausage down the throat of The Rocket Man.

 By  on 07/16/06 at 01:36 AM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/untitled_thomas_pynchon/#10556)
 []()